orb-lang/espalier/doc/md/pegylator.md

 Transforms rules into LPEG form.

-- #param ast :  root Node of a PEGylated grammar
+- @param ast :  root Node of a PEGylated grammar
-- #return  a :  collection containing the transformed strings
+- @return  a :  collection containing the transformed strings

 ```lua
 function t.transform(ast)